MK316/workshops/2023CSU/readme.md

 (Digital Proficiency in English Education: What Every Teacher Should Know)

-- Hosted by Dept. of English Education at Chosun University
+- Hosted by Dept. of English Education at Chosun University, Gwangju
 - Date: October 30, 2023

 ## Lecture material